wpilibsuite/allwpilib/telemetry/doc/cpp.md

 ## Advanced: User-Facing Registry APIs

-Most robot code does not need `wpi::TelemetryRegistry`, but advanced C++ users may interact with it in a few cases:
+Most robot code does not need `wpi::telemetry::TelemetryRegistry`, but advanced C++ users may interact with it in a few cases:

 - registering a telemetry backend for a path prefix